Deploy an ASP.NET web app to Azure App Service, using Visual Studio

 Make sure that .NET Framework 4.5.2 is selected as the target framework.

 Azure Application Insights monitors your web app for availability, performance, and usage.
 The Add Application Insights to Project check box is selected by default the first time you create a web project after installing Visual Studio.
 Clear the check box if it's selected but you don't want to try Application Insights.

 Name the application MyExample, and then click OK.

-In the New ASP.NET Project dialog box, select the MVC template.
+In the New ASP.NET Project dialog box, select the MVC template, and then click Change Authentication.

 In the Change Authentication dialog box, click No Authentication, and then click OK.